 Slightly further afield, but still within a day's drive, are places such as:

 Oban (50 miles)

 Eilean Donan Castle is less than 70 miles away on the road to Skye.

-There are also plenty of events throughout the year including the Fort William Mountain Festival (February), Lochaber Marathon (April), Scottish Six Day Motorcycle Trials (May), UCI Mountain Bike World Cup (June), Road to the Isles Agricultural Show (June), Glengarry Highland Games (July), Fort William Marathon (July), Arisaig Highland Games (July), Mallaig & Morar Highland Games (August), Glenfinnan Highland Gathering (August), Lochaber Agricultural Show (August), Ben Nevis Race (September), Glencoe Marathon (September), and World Solo 24 Hour Mountain Bike Championships (October).
+There are also plenty of events throughout the year including the Fort William Mountain Festival (February), Lochaber Marathon (April), Scottish Six Day Motorcycle Trials (May), Scottish Downhill Association mountain bike races (May), Glengarry Highland Games (July), Arisaig Highland Games (July), Mallaig & Morar Highland Games (August), Glenfinnan Highland Gathering (August), Lochaber Agricultural Show (August), Ben Nevis Race (September), Glencoe Marathon (September).